 Press this button when a menu is displayed to view HELP text, which gives a description of the displayed menu.
-The HELP text will be displayed every time a MENU is displayed, until this button is pressed again.
+The HELP text will be displayed every time a MENU is displayed, until this button is pressed again or the AUTO HELP FUNCTION is set to OFF.
+(See page 58.)

-(8) LAST CHANNEL (LST-CH) button
+8 LAST CHANNEL (LST-CH) button